gordonfpanam/KanadianDictionary/README.md

 There are also some flags for kerbalized Canadian entities, and agencies for many of these flags.
 Thrimm Aerospace is also represented here courtesy of Mark Thrimm and his excellent single-stage-to-orbit aircraft examples.

 Licensed CC-BY-SA-4.0.
 Includes parodies of real life companies; no representation of these companies is intended.
+SwitchLanguage included from KSP Localization Project, MIT License.

 Installation instructions:

-First install SwitchLanguage into your game's GameData folder, then copy the contents of this repository there.
-Overwrite the settings.cfg from SwitchLanguage with this one.
-Verify that en-ca is the localization chosen on the KSP main menu screen.
+Copy the contents of KanadianDictionary and SwitchLanguage to your GameData folder.
+If some Canadian strings don't appear, include Module Manager and restart KSP once or twice.